-In addition to medical records, employers and non-medical agents of employers may be informed about medical conditions or private lifestyle matters which should not be unreasonably publicized by the employers.
-Invasion of privacy by the unreasonable publicity given to the private life of another is a recognized tort in some thirty jurisdictions that have considered this question.
-42 The Restatement (Second) of Torts, Section 652D provides that: "One who gives publicity to a matter concerning the private life of another is subject to liability to the other for invasion of privacy, if the matter publicized is of a kind that (a) would by highly offensive to a reasonable person, and (b) is not of legitimate concern to the public."
-Critical to this particular claim of invasion of privacy is that the disclosure concerns the "private" life of the plaintiff and that it would be highly offensive to a reasonable person.
-Thus, disclosure and publicity by an employer of the private facts of a private person's exposure to the HIV virus and his homosexual lifestyle may be an actionable tort.
+nized tort in some thirty jurisdictions that have considered this question.
+The Restatement (Second) of Torts § 652 D provides that: "One who gives publicity to a matter concerning the private life of another is subject to liability to the other for invasion of privacy, if the matter publicized is of a kind that (a) would be highly offensive to a reasonable person, and (b) is not of legitimate concern to the public."
+Critical to this particular claim of invasion of privacy is that disclosure concerns the "private" life of the plaintiff and would be highly offensive to a reasonable person.
+Thus, disclosure and publicity by an employer of the private facts of a private person's exposure to the HIV virus or his homosexual lifestyle may be an actionable tort.

 In Borquez v.
 Ozer P.C., Robert Borquez was hired by the Ozer law firm as an associate in May 1990, and did not disclose his sexual orientation to Ozer or to anyone else at the firm.
-43 Also, because he was concerned about Ozer's acknowledged dislike of homosexuals, he kept his personal life confidential.
-44 Borquez was well-respected, liked, and performed capably as an attorney with the firm.
+Also, because he was concerned about Ozer's acknowledged dislike of homosexuals, he kept his personal life confidential.55 Borquez was well-respected, liked, and performed capably as an attorney with the firm.
 He was awarded three merit raises in his salary, including one just eleven days before he was fired.
-On February 19, 1992, Borquez learned for the first time that his companion had been diagnosed with AIDS; and upset by that news and having been advised by his physician that he should be tested immediately for AIDS, Borquez concluded that he could not represent a client effectively in a deposition that afternoon, nor could he participate in an arbitration hearing the following day.
-45 In an effort to locate another attorney to handle the deposition and the hearing, Borquez discussed the matter with Ozer and disclosed facts to him about his personal life including his sexual orientation, his homosexual relationship, and his need for immediate AIDS testing.46 Borquez asked Ozer to keep this information confidential, but Ozer made no reply.
+On February 19, 1992, Borquez learned for the first time that his companion had been diagnosed with AIDS.
+Upset by the news and having been advised by his physician that he should be tested immediately for AIDS, Borquez concluded that he could neither represent a client effectively in a deposition that afternoon, nor could he participate in an arbitration hearing the following day.
+In an effort to locate another attorney to handle the deposition and hearing, Borquez discussed the matter with Ozer and disclosed facts to him about his personal life including his sexual orientation, his homosexual relationship, and his need for immediate AIDS testing.
+Borquez asked Ozer to keep this information confidential, but Ozer made no reply.
 However, Ozer agreed to handle the deposition and hearing.
-Shortly thereafter, Ozer told his wife, who is another shareholder in the firm, and others of Borquez's disclosures.
-Within two days, all employees and shareholders in the firm had learned about Borquez's personal life and his need for AIDS testing.47 Two days later, Ozer met with Borquez and told him that he had not agreed to keep the disclosures confidential, and he also made derogatory comments about people with AIDS.
-48 On February 26, Ozer fired Borquez.
-The reason for the firing was disputed, with Ozer maintaining that it had been for economic reasons stemming from a pending bankruptcy which had been filed by the Ozer law firm in August 1991.49 The Colorado Court of Appeals affirmed a verdict in favor of Borquez, determining that the information regarding Borquez's sexual preference and, in particular, his exposure to HIV, clearly constituted a "private" matter as defined by the Restatement.
-50 The Court stated that: ". . . as both courts and commentators have noted, the disclosure of this information would be highly objectionable to a reasonable person because a strong stigma still attaches to both homosexually and AIDS.
-Moreover, the information was not a matter of legitimate concern for the public."51 Although the shareholders of the law firm had a qualified privilege to discuss information regarding Borquez's sexual orientation among themselves, particularly in light of this asserted recent decision to discharge him because of the pending bankruptcy, the Court determined that there was evidence presented to the jury that defendants abused that privilege by communicating the information to others at the firm who did not have a legitimate reason to learn this information.52 Accordingly, the jury was properly instructed regarding defendant's affirmative defense of privilege and, based upon conflicting evidence, rejected it.
+Shortly thereafter, Ozer told his wife, who is another shareholder in the

-42 Borquez v.
-Ozer, 923 P.2d 166 (Colo.
+Borquez v.
+Ozer P.C., 923 P.2d 166 (Colo.
 App.
 1995).